 As a new leadership team, we have been reviewing the Behaviour Rewards System at Bracken Leas.
 Here are more details about our current reward system.

 These awards recognise the Bracken Leas ethos of Achieve, Believe, Learn, Enjoy.
 They are special Headteacher Awards which will be given out half-termly to recognise children who have embraced all aspects of the school ethos.
-If your child is nominated for this award, you will be invited to attend the final Celebration Assembly of each half-term to mark your child’s exceptional achievements.
-(We will give you a week’s notice if your child is to receive one of these awards.)
 We believe this award will be seen as really desirable for the children and that they will strive to achieve it and feel honoured to receive it.
 There is a surprise element also to this award which will be revealed once the first awards have been nominated next week!

 These are given in recognition of exceptional pieces of work; fantastic effort; perseverance and determination.
 These are awarded weekly in the Celebration Assembly and the teachers will award as many as are deserved on a weekly basis.